akaasten/my-body-program/content/articles/en/calisthenics-programs/28-day-pilates-wall-challenge-free.md

 Don’t forget to **celebrate your progress**!
 Even small victories deserve recognition.
 Did you manage to complete an exercise you struggled with last week?
 Give yourself a pat on the back!
 Share these moments with friends or on social media.

 Engaging with a community can also be a game-changer.
 Connect with others participating in the challenge.
 Share tips, struggles, and triumphs.
-I found that simply chatting with fellow participants made the entire experience more enjoyable.
-You can even check out resources like [50 push-ups per day](https://example.com/50-push-ups-per-day) to spice up your routine!

 Lastly, **be gentle with yourself**.
 Some days will be harder than others, and that’s okay.
 Remember, it’s about progress, not perfection.
 Just showing up is a victory in itself.
 So, embrace the process and enjoy the ride!
 You’ve got this!